phishadn/Networking-Journey/First-LAN/README.md

 ----

-# 15. Verifying the Fix
+# 15. Verifying the Corrected Configuration

-We return to Ahmed and repeat the failed test.
+With Qasim's IP address corrected, we perform another connectivity test from Haider's PC to verify that Qasim is now reachable.

 ```text
 ping 192.168.1.4